I am a vinyasa yoga teacher with a regular yoga practice spanning more than a decade. I also teach pre and post-natal yoga.

 My weekly Wimbledon class at William Morris House is a small group where we have the opportunity to break down postures with more detail and play around without feeling potentially as self-conscious or worried as you might be in bigger classes.

 My Yoga for Athletes class held on Sundays at UN1T in London Bridge is targeting those people who love to work out hard in their workouts.
 It is designed for people who can’t get enough of HIIT style classes, weight-lifting or running but perhaps neglect to stretch and work on their mobility.
-It helps counter all that high intensity energy with an invitation to slow down, breath and restore.
+It helps counter all that high intensity energy with an invitation to slow down, breathe and restore.

 Through a mixture of dynamic movement and some longer holds, we mobilise and stretch key muscles that are often overworked after too many squats or burpees.
 Shoulders, hamstrings and hips are some of the key areas targeted.
-As well as providing a chance for a relaxing stretch for tired muscles, the class also aims to work with athletes’ mindset – helping them pay close attention to the fine-tuning of their body.
+As well as providing a chance for a stretch for tired muscles, the class also aims to work with athletes’ mindset – helping them pay close attention to the fine-tuning of their body.

 Creating a greater sense of body awareness – rather than always pushing through pain – can (hopefully!) minimise the risk of injury as well as help the athlete identify areas of strength and areas that need a little more attention.
 Email Un1t directly for more information and purchase classes via their website.